MAIF/shapash/docs/tutorials/tutorial03-Shapash-overview-model-in-production.rst

 -  You can use the summarize method to summarize your local explainability
--  This summary can be configured with the method modify_mask in order for you to have the explainability that satisfy your operational needs
+-  This summary can be configured with modify_mask method so that you have explainability that meets your operational needs.
 -  You can also specify : >- a postprocessing when you initialize your SmartPredictor to apply a wording to several values of your dataset.
    >- a label_dict to rename your label in classification problems